E*TRADE review summary

 On the other hand, you can use TouchID, which is a convenient feature.

-Though the web and the mobile trading platforms are quite similar to each other, we assign a higher weight to simplicity and ease-of-use when scoring mobile trading platforms.
+Though the web and the mobile trading platforms are quite similar, we assign a higher weight to simplicity and ease-of-use when scoring mobile trading platforms.
 That is why the E*TRADE mobile trading platform has a higher score than the web trading platform.

 Desktop trading platform

-We did not test the E*TRADE Pro desktop platform in this review, as it is not available for new customers.
+We did not test the E*TRADE Pro desktop platform in this review as it is not available to new customers.

 Markets and products

 You can trade plenty of asset classes at E*TRADE from stocks to futures, but only on the US market; in addition, forex trading is not available.

 E*TRADE has a solid product range, but it doesn't stand out in any category, with the possible exception of bonds.
 Elsewhere, its selection is average or below average.

 Stocks and ETFs